asyrofist/extractreq/README.md

 # Extraction Dependency Based on Evolutionary Requirement Using Natural Language Processing
 How to make Extraction Dependency Based on Evolutionary Requirement Using Natural Language Processing

-Extraction Dependency Based on Evolutionary Requirement Using Natural Language Processing described in [our paper at ISRITI2020](https://ieeexplore.ieee.org/document/9315489).
+Extraction Dependency Based on Evolutionary Requirement Using Natural Language Processing described in our Proceeding Conference at [ISRITI2020](https://ieeexplore.ieee.org/document/9315489).
 Please kindly cite the following paper when you use this tool.
 It would also be appreciated if you send me a courtesy [website](https://www.researchgate.net/profile/Rakha_Asyrofi) and [google scholar](https://scholar.google.com/citations?user=WN9T5UUAAAAJ&hl=id&oi=ao), so I could survey what kind of tasks the tool is used for.
 ```
 @INPROCEEDINGS{9315489,
   author={R. {Asyrofi} and D. O. {Siahaan} and Y. {Priyadi}},